wireapp/wire-server/source/how-to/planning.rst

 VM on a cloud provider, etc. Make sure they run ubuntu 16.04 or 18.04.

 Ensure that your VMs have IP addresses that do not change.

+If you wish to proceed with a production installation, your next step will be :ref:`ansible-kubernetes-prod`